Mass Audubon Birders Meeting

 Every March, birders from around New England have come together to attend Mass Audubon's annual Birders Meeting.
-With the help of supportive sponsors, we have successfully brought together engaging speakers from around the country, been joined by top-notch vendors, and drawn enthusiastic participants to these full-day events.
+With the help of supportive sponsors, we've successfully brought together engaging speakers from around the country and drawn enthusiastic participants to this annual conference.

 Support the Birders Meeting!

 March 6, 7, 13, & 14 • Online Event

 Raptors have re-entered the conservation spotlight amid several species’ dramatic, human-assisted recoveries—but these success stories are shadowed by the emergence of new threats.
 Many birds of prey, from Ospreys and Red-shouldered Hawks to kestrels and owls, have adapted to different forms of human disturbance.
 Still, the specters of habitat destruction, climate change, and rodenticide poisoning are dampers on raptor populations across the globe.